 - Rental Car accident report

 - Front and back copy of renter's drivers license

 The campus contact will forward the report to the University's third party claims administrator listed below within 72 hours after the accident:

 If you have any questions or need additional information on reporting accidents, or other policies on insurance contact your campus contact or Risk and Insurance Management website.

 Note: Departments are responsible to verify on travel vouchers that transportation expenses claimed were NOT charged to a Purchasing Card.

 The Student Purchasing Card is designed to provide a more efficient means of allowing students in selected departments to make small dollar in-store university purchases.
 For more information, please see The Student Purchasing Card Policy Manual.

 The purchasing card is designed to be a tool for making both purchases and payments.
 At times there may be a benefit to the University to expand the use of the card to make purchases or payments which may require an exception to the purchasing card policies and procedures.
-Such exceptions must be pre-approved in writing by Procurement Operations.
+Such exceptions must be pre-approved in writing by Procurement Operations or Procurement Services.

 - Cash Advances

-- Construction, Renovation or Installation Services (These are 1099 reportable to the IRS)
+- Construction, Renovation or Installation Services (Unless appropriate documentation is obtained)